ronjj/GetMeHome/README.md

 GetMeHome aggregates trip information across MegaBus, FlixBus, and OurBus.
 I was motivated to create this package after booking trips to travel from Ithaca, NY to New York City.
 To make the process easier I developed GetMeHome.

-V1 was built in a couple days during my Thanksgiving break.
-Plan to expand locations, backend routes, and add a front end in the future.
+V1 was built in a few days during my Thanksgiving break.
+Plan to expand locations, backend routes, and add a more robust front end in the future.

 - A sample response can be found in the file sample_response_v1.json